 It was during this stay-at-home period of motherhood that Suzanne first began writing stories and creating some of her best friends of a lifetime.
 Suzanne gets a feeling for her stories through the simple gestures she observes, single expressions that speak louder to her than words, and gripping moments that linger in her mind and heart.
 Life as we know it turns into expanded story lines involving the kind of people one could only wish to meet in a real life time.

 Suzanne has a bachelor's degree from Saint Mary's College of California and a Juris Doctor degree from JFK University.
 She has a lengthy professional career working in the medical field, the legal field and education.
-She is a member of the Authors Guild and Romance Writers of America; and has lived in England and Germany, and eight different American states.
+She is a member of the Authors Guild. the Women's National Book Association, and Romance Writers of America; and has lived in England and Germany, and eight different American states.
 She and her husband recently celebrated their 40th anniversary.
 They have three children and a growing number of grandchildren.

 When she is not working or writing books Suzanne enjoys gardening, swimming, boating, skiing, running, family time, dancing and making wine with her husband, hanging with her children, and playing with her grandchildren.